mafflerbach/neuroFlowNotes/README.md

 # My Note Content
 ```

-Properties appear in the sidebar panel and can be edited visually.
+Properties from frontmatter are automatically synced and displayed in the sidebar panel where you can view and edit them.

 ### Tasks